clue/clue.engineering/www/_posts/2018-10-24 introducing-reactphp-buzz.md

 Now if you're entirely new to this project, I should probably mention that you have to install it first (Who would have guessed that?).
 A single `composer require clue/buzz-react:^2.5` command does this for you.

-If you've never worked with @ReactPHP and async APIs in PHP before, the `$loop` boilerplate around the middle part may look a bit strange to you, so let's ignore this for a moment.
+If you've never worked with ReactPHP and async APIs in PHP before, the `$loop` boilerplate around the middle part may look a bit strange to you, so let's ignore this for a moment.
 Other than that, if you've ever worked with Guzzle or Buzz or pretty much any other HTTP client in PHP, it should be pretty obvious that the `get()` method sends a `GET` request and this code will simply dump all HTTP response headers and the full HTTP response body to the output.
 Because all these projects use [PSR-7](https://www.php-fig.org/psr/psr-7/) interfaces to represent HTTP messages, there's a fair chance you might be familiar with this piece of code already.
 For comparision, let's take a look at the same example with Guzzle:

 ```php
 $client = new \GuzzleHttp\Client();